mpuromaki/today-i-learned/Automation/connecting-to-remote-opcda-server.md

 OPC-DA server (the tunnel) which then connects to the real OPC-server through better means.
-This could be whatever, but usually OPC-DA packets are translated to OPC-UA for transfer between devices.
+This could be whatever, but usually OPC-DA packets are translated to OPC-UA for transfer between machines.
 This also means that it would be easy to connect OPC-UA systems to this solution in the future.